mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    Noise Generator Output
    :label:`ngoutput`

-Under the analyzer settings shown, the ADALM2000 noise floor is <<40µV/:math:`\sqrt{\rm Hz}`, well below the 1.27 mV/:math:`\sqrt{\rm Hz}`>> of the noise source.
+Under the analyzer settings shown, the ADALM2000 noise floor is <<40µV/:math:`\sqrt{Hz}`, well below the 1.27 mV/:math:`\sqrt{Hz}`>> of the noise source.

 While Scopy is useful for single, visual measurements, the functionality can be replicated easily with the scipy.signal.periodogram function.
-Raw data is collected from an ADALM2000 using the libm2k and Python bindings, minimally processed to remove DC content (that would otherwise “leak” into low frequency bins), and scaled to nV/:math:`\sqrt{\rm Hz}`.
+Raw data is collected from an ADALM2000 using the libm2k and Python bindings, minimally processed to remove DC content (that would otherwise “leak” into low frequency bins), and scaled to nV/:math:`\sqrt{Hz}`.
 This method can be applied to any data acquisition module, so long as the sample rate is fixed and known, and data can be formatted as a vector of voltages.

 .. -----------------------------------------------------|
 .. code-block:: python